muff1nman/ClassNotes/Econ/EconAndTech.md

 start-up companies
 -----
+- typically small and young firms started by entrepreneurs leaving universities or corporations
+- few tangible assets
+- high levels of uncertainty
+    - high risk of failure
+    - chance of high rewards
+- Asymmetric information
+    - Large differences between what the entrepreneur and the investors know

 If there is asymmetric information banks and investors will not want to invest because they don't have the same level of knowledge

 Financing Young Firms
 ------
+Potential sources of captial
+- Debt
+    - borrow cash and pay back with interest
+- equity
+    - trade shares of ownership for cash
+- angle investors
+- strategic investors
+- venture capital
+    - independent, professionally managed, dedicated pools of capital that focus on equity or equity-linked investments in privately held, high growth companies

 The Role of Venture Capital
 -----
+- Venture capital firms target firms that have high growth potential but also high risk of failure and have difficulty raising captial
+- banks and other traditional sources of capital are often limited in their ability to charge a high enough interest rate to justify the risk of investment in such young firms.
+- traditional sources of equity may be relucant to invest in a firm because they are unsure of how the money will be spent as they have no say in the business.
+    - agency problem
-agency problem - the money is wasted by managers because there is no control of the money
+        - the money is wasted by managers because there is no control of the money
+- VC fills a gap in the capital markets
+    - provides funding to start-ups while expecting to see a ten times return from their investment over a short periord

-why is it 3 to 10 years?
+    - why is it 3 to 10 years?
         - the fund closes after a certain time

 What are VCs?
 -----